Breeds Category IconBreeds

 Long Haired German Shepherd Competing

-Although the German Shepherd breed has a long track record of competition wins, the long-haired variant is out of luck when it comes to frequent wins, or wins at all.
+Although the short-haired German Shepherd breed has a long track record of competition wins, the long-haired variant is out of luck regarding frequent wins or any wins at all.
 The banning of the long-haired variety has made it difficult for them to be recognized.

 Grooming & Living Conditions